idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step03_moose_object.md

 # Step 3: Introduction to MOOSE Objects

 In this step, [#objects], and the purposes they serve, will be introduced.
-To demonstrate this concept, the reader shall consider the same problem discussed in [Step 2](tutorial01_app_development/step02_input_file.md#physics) and explore the basics of how the Laplace equation was developed in the form of a C++ object.
+To demonstrate this concept, consider the same problem discussed in [Step 2](tutorial01_app_development/step02_input_file.md#physics) and explore the basics of how the Laplace equation was developed in the form of a C++ object.

 ## Statement of Physics id=physics